 The documentation is accessible from the 'Joomla extensions menu' on the right hand side of this page.

 There is a released module mod_latest_issues available in the download area.
+This module has now been incorporated within the main component release package since version 1.4.
 The documentation is included as part of the main Issue Tracker documentation.